 In need of CRM for commercial real estate?
 Learn about AscendixRE, our CRM solution available on Salesforce and Microsoft Dynamics CRM.

-Ascendix’s Wes Snow will be travelling to the U.K. next week to work with clients and meet with CRE leaders in that space.
+Ascendix’s Wes Snow will be traveling to the U.K. next week to work with clients and meet with CRE leaders in that space.
 Contact us to set up a meeting.